 One of the first videos of me and my first-born, recorded after we’d come home from the hospital, shows me lifting him out of his Moses basket and looking utterly petrified.
-You could probably imagine the words ‘AND WHAT NOW???’ tattooed across my forehead.
+You could probably imagine the words ‘AND NOW WHAT???’ tattooed across my forehead.

 I did read a few ‘becoming a new mum’ type books, but nothing, nothing at all, could have ever prepared me for the overwhelming feeling of immense responsibility for this tiny new life, contrasted with my total incompetence.
 Yes, I knew how to feed and bathe my baby, how to change his nappies and to how dress him, but I also had this nagging feeling that there was a lot more to being a mum than that.
 Only that I didn’t have a clue what those other things were.
 No book can ever teach you that – that’s probably why there are a lot of books about parenting and baby care, but none about just being a mum.
 So there I was – apprehensive, uncertain, playing it by ear and hoping for the best.